MicrosoftDocs/visualstudio-docs/docs/modeling/add-commands-and-gestures-to-layer-diagrams.md

 # Add commands and gestures to dependency diagrams
 You can define context menu commands and gesture handlers on dependency diagrams in Visual Studio.
 You can package these extensions into a Visual Studio Integration Extension (VSIX) that you can distribute to other Visual Studio users.

  You can define several command and gesture handlers in the same Visual Studio project if you want.
 You can also combine several such projects into one VSIX.
-For example, you could define a single VSIX that includes layer commands, a domain-specific language, and commands for UML diagrams.
+For example, you could define a single VSIX that includes layer commands, and a domain-specific language.

 > [!NOTE]
 >  You can also customize architecture validation, in which users’ source code is compared with dependency diagrams.
 You should define architecture validation in a separate Visual Studio project.
 You can add it to the same VSIX as other extensions.
 For more information, see [Add custom architecture validation to dependency diagrams](../modeling/add-custom-architecture-validation-to-layer-diagrams.md).